mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Disable Root Login

-After doing some security audits of servers, **xFusionCorp Industries** security team has implemented some new security policies.
+After doing some security audits of servers, **Verisk** security team has implemented some new security policies.
 One of them is to disable direct root login through SSH.

-Disable direct SSH root login on all app servers in **Stratos Datacenter**.
+Disable direct SSH root login on all app servers in **Vancouver Datacenter**.

 ### Solution